CharnelMouse/frogue/README.md

 - Switch to separate processes for ouput, AI, etc.
   - Separate map screen updates from status box updates
   - Make process to handle / output the status buffer
-- Don't show input when waiting for enter on exit
 - Add controller information in status subjects/objects if several actors controlled by current player, or several players
 - Add some more interesting tilesets
   - Let tile char depend on tile's neighbours, e.g. doors/walls depend on nearby doors/walls